 There are some basic rules you can follow to substantially reduce the spread of germs and protect yourself and the health of all residents, staff, volunteers and visitors.

 During influenza season, which generally runs from October to March, you are vulnerable to developing influenza.
 Each year, Carewest offers vaccinations for influenza to all people in our care and strongly promotes it as a means to prevent against illness.
 We recommend all visitors to our care centres also be up to date on their influenza immunization.

 Visiting with Pets

-Family pets are welcome to visit.
+Family pets are welcome to visit at some of our centres.
 Your pet needs to be healthy, vaccinated and under control or on a leash during their visit.
 Pets are not allowed in any areas where food is served.
 Animals may also come to the care centre as part of a pet visitation program.
-Please check with the Client Service Manager to see if there are any special conditions for pets visiting on the unit.
+Please check with the Client Service Manager to see if there are any special conditions for pets visiting on your unit.

 Booking Family Rooms

 Some Carewest sites have family lounges or family dining rooms that can be reserved by family members.
 The process for reserving differs at each site.
 Please connect with the front receptionist for information on how to book a family room at your site.

 Most Carewest care centres have a gift shop with gift ideas and personal care items for residents and visitors.
 The revenue generated from the gift shops goes directly to a client activity fund for the centre.
 The gift shops are manned by volunteers or staff and therefore the hours of operation may vary.
 Please check your site for the hours of operation at its gift shop.